JessMurphy/raresim/README.md

 options:
-  -h, --help            show this help message and exit -m SPARSE_MATRIX      Input sparse matrix file
-  -b EXP_BINS           Expected number of functional and synonymous variants per MAC bin --functional_bins EXP_FUN_BINS
+  -h, --help            show this help message and exit -m SPARSE_MATRIX      Input haplotype file (can be a .haps, .sm, or .gz file) -b EXP_BINS           Expected number of functional and synonymous variants per MAC bin --functional_bins EXP_FUN_BINS
                         Expected number of variants per MAC bin for functional variants (must be used